hazelcast/hazelcast/hazelcast-documentation/src/SlowOperationDetector.md

 ### Logging of Slow Operations

-The detected slow operations are logged as warning in the Hazelcast log files:
+The detected slow operations are logged as warnings in the Hazelcast log files:

 ```
 WARN 2015-05-07 11:05:30,890 SlowOperationDetector: [127.0.0.1]:5701
   Slow operation detected: com.hazelcast.map.impl.operation.PutOperation